software-gardening/almanack/src/book/garden-lattice/understanding.md

 Common documentation files like `README`'s, `CONTRIBUTING` guides, and `LICENSE` files are only a start towards more specific project information.
 Comprehensive project documentation is akin to a detailed gardener's notebook for a well-maintained project, illustrating how the project may be used and the guiding philosophy.
-This includes in-depth explanations of the project's architecture, practical usage examples, API references, and development workflows.
+This includes in-depth explanations of the project's architecture, practical usage examples, application programming interface (API) references, and development workflows.
 Oftentimes this type of documentation is provided through a "documentation website" or "docsite" to facilitate a user experience that includes a search bar, multimedia, and other HTML-enabled features.

 Such documentation should strive to go above and beyond to ensure that both novice and seasoned contributors can grasp the project's complexities and contribute effectively.